caseyscarborough/yomichan-audio-server/README.md

 This project was forked from [themoeway/local-audio-yomichan](https://github.com/themoeway/local-audio-yomichan) and has been modified by me to remove the Anki plugin-related files and slightly refactored to run standalone in Docker.
 All the credits go to the original creator [**@Aquafina-water-bottle**](https://www.github.com/Aquafina-water-bottle) and the others who worked on [local-audio-yomichan](https://github.com/themoeway/local-audio-yomichan).

 The purpose of this project is to host the audio server externally (outside of localhost).
-If you don't to host this on your own server, NAS, Kubernetes cluster, etc. then you should stick with the original project.
+If you don't want to host this on your own server, NAS, Kubernetes cluster, etc. then you should stick with the original project.

 ## Reasons for and against this setup